DigitalHubUAE/php-developer/README.md

 After you have the documentation, create a repository in GitLab/Github/Bitbucket and send us the link of the repository to pablo.morales@mailmac.net

 The time estimated for the project is between 1 and 5 hours, if you feel that will take more you can cut corners, but that will affect the result of the test.
+Anyways you still have a complete week for finish the test after you received it.

 We are going to give you feedback as fast as possible.